This may seem like a crazy article for me to be writing.

 - And finally, let’s not gloss over this – no matter who builds your website for you, there is work involved.
 You will be spending time approving layouts, writing content, curating imagery, and collecting feedback.
 So may sure you carve out space in your diary to make it happen.

-Want A Step-by-Step Process To Plan Out Your Website?
+Want A Step-by-Step Process To Get Your Website Started?

-Download my free Website Planning Bundle to get you off to a flying start.
+Download my free Website Creation Cheatsheet to get you off to a flying start.